PJHerrijgers/entsoeAPI/docs/src/transmission.md

 # Transmission functions

-This file describes the usage of all the functions under the load tab in the ENTSOE-E transparancy platform.
+This file describes the usage of all the functions under the transmission tab in the ENTSOE-E transparancy platform.

 ## User functions